takemil8088/MICB-475-Project-2/README.md

 ## Team meeting 2:

+**Meeting Agenda:**
+Goal: discuss datasets with the whole team present and decide on a project topic - review project ideas based on the background research we've done about the topics and the datasets we've found.
+Are the datasets good?

 ### Summary:
-The team sent some papers with cancer samples, however the papers that were expected had very few samples.
+The team sent teaching team some papers with cancer samples, however the papers that were expected had very few samples.
 The team debated between the two for a bit before deciding to go with the depression dataset.
 The depression dataset was very well annotated and also has many samples.
 It was also biologically backed up due to previous literature indicating the microbiome affects depression and hypertension through the cardiovascular system.
 Therefore we decided to use the depression dataset

 ### Disscusion regarding the two samples:

 idea 1: combine colorectal and gastric cancer
 - discussion abt data sets
 - very small dataset?